luisosorio3214/Machine-Learning-Project-R/Real Estate Housing - Linear Regression/Stat510_House_Project.md

     model?
-3. What is the average house price in the united states where the average area income is \$50,000, average area house age is 5, an area population of 35,000 people, and average are number of rooms is 6?
+3. What is the average house price in the united states where the average area income is \$50,000, average area house age is 5, an area population of 35,000 people, and average area number of rooms is 6?

 ### Data Set Attributes: